 "This page, as it stood in Mar 17, is available, translated by humans, into Czech by Ivana Horak, at ScientificAchievements.com"

-If you do a translation, please tell me how you want your name to appear in the line like that I will create for your translation, and please tell me what website you would like me to "advertise".
+If you do a translation, please tell me how you want your name to appear in the text like the example above.
+(This is something I will create for your translation on the English version.)
+And please tell me what website you would like me to "advertise".
 Besides the way shown above, the link could look like...

 "This page.. translated..
 Czech by Fred, who would like you to visit Medecins Sans Frontieres, a charity he thinks does good work."